bespoke-silicon-group/basejump_stl/bsg_fpu/README.md

 This module converts from float to signed integer.

-There are two rounding modes that are implemented.
+Rounding modes for RISC-V ISA are implemented.

-- truncate: this is what happens when you cast float to int in C/C++.

-- round-to-nearest-even
+- RNE : round-to-nearest, ties to even (default)

+- RTZ : round-towards-zero (truncate)

+- RDN : round-down (floor)

+- RUP : round-up (ceil)

+- RMM : round-to-nearest, ties to max magnitude (what we learned in grade school).

 ### Testing